Network constraints on the mixing patterns of binary node metadata: Bounds on Binary Assortativity

 The range of assortativity in the metadata-graph space is at least as large as the range in the graph space since the former has an extra degree of freedom by allowing all the possible arrangements of the metadata over the network nodes.
 As such, the following relations hold:

-The difference in the assortativity bounds for the metadata-graph space and the graph-space vary according to $n_1$, as this controls how many distinct metadata assignments there can be per graph configuration.
-The ranges are equal when $n_1=\{0, n\}$, because there can be only a single metadata assignment for every graph configuration, and the difference in the ranges is maximised when $n_1 = \frac{n}{2}$.
+The difference in the assortativity bounds for the metadata-graph space and the graph-space vary according to $n_1$.
+The number of nodes $n_1$ controls how many distinct metadata assignments there can be per graph configuration.
+The ranges are equal when $n_1=\{0, n\}$, because there can be only a single metadata assignment for every graph configuration, and the difference in the ranges is maximized when $n_1 = n/{2}$.